crossfichain/docs/docs/node/tutorials/join-testnet.md

 ---
 order: 2
-title: Joining Mainnet
+title: Joining Testnet
 ---

-# Join the Crossfi Chain Mainnet
+# Join the CrossFi Testnet

-The current Crossfi Chain mainnet, `crossfi-mainnet-1`.
+The current CrossFi testnet, `crossfi-testnet-1`.

-**This guide includes full instructions for joining the mainnet either as an archive/full node or a pruned node.**
+**This guide includes full instructions for joining the testnet either as an archive/full node or a pruned node.**

 For instructions to boostrap a node via Quicksync or State Sync, see the [Quickstart Guide](https://hub.cosmos.network/main/getting-started/quickstart.html)